thegworld/gtx-browser/docs/gpu/gpu_pixel_testing_with_gold.md

 is  located in `//gold-client/`.
-Once your change is merged, you will have to either contact kjlubick@google.com to roll the service version or follow the steps in [Rolling goldctl](#Rolling-goldctl) to roll the `goldctl` version used by Chromium.
+Once your change is merged, you will have to either contact kjlubick@google.com to roll the service version or follow the steps in [Rolling goldctl](#Rolling-goldctl) to roll the `goldctl` version used by GTx Browser.

 ### Rolling goldctl

-`goldctl` is available as a CIPD package and is DEPSed in as part of `gclient sync` To update the binary used in Chromium, perform the following steps:
+`goldctl` is available as a CIPD package and is DEPSed in as part of `gclient sync` To update the binary used in GTx Browser, perform the following steps:

 1. (One-time only) get an [infra checkout][infra repo]
 1. Run `infra $ eval ``./go/env.py`` ` to ensure that the environment in the